Golden Gate to Ancient Rus'. VI

 Student message

-Yuri Dolgoruky sent his son Andrei to reign in the southern Vyshgorod.
-In this city there was an icon with which a miracle happened; she got off the wall of the Temple as if she wanted to leave.
+Yuri Dolgoruky sent his son Andrei to reign in southern Vyshgorod.
+In this city there was an icon with which a miracle happened; it got away from the wall of the Temple as if it wanted to leave.
 Andrei went back to Vladimir and took this icon with him.
-On the way, his horses stood up as if rooted to the spot.
-Nothing could make them move, and then they spent the night, and in a dream the Mother of God ordered him to place an icon in the city of Vladimir.
+Along the way, his horses stopped dead in their tracks.
+Nothing could make them move, and then they spent the night, and in a dream the Mother of God commanded him to place the icon in the city of Vladimir.
 Andrei began to be called Bogolyubov, and the settlement of Bogolyubovo was built on this site.

-After the death of his father, Yuri Dolgoruky, Andrei became a prince and transferred the capital from Kyiv to Vladimir.
+After the death of Yuri Dolgoruky's father, Andrei became a prince and moved the capital from Kyiv to Vladimir.
 Andrei Bogolyubov took care of strengthening the new capital

 What letters are similar to modern ones?